DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Transfer order.md

 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

 Processing this document posts an arrival journal against the transfer order. <br>
-Optional document settings also allows for posting the transfer order's product receipt for the registered stock.
+Optional document settings also allows for posting Receive for the transfer order.

 ## Prerequisites
-The following setup is prerequisites for the picking list registration
+The following setup is prerequisites for the Shipment advice - Transfer order

 1. Create [Inventory status Id mapping](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) to map the 3PL's values to D365 inventory statuses.
 1. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.